SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 # Tutorial: Next Generation Sequence Analysis - Stepwise

-This repository attempts to provide a beginner level tutorial on the Next Generation Sequence (NGS) analysis.
+This repository attempts to provide a stepwise tutorial on the Next Generation Sequence (NGS) analysis.
 What happens in a NGS analysis?

 A next generation sequencing (NGS) involves the sequencing of genome of a species.

 The principal goal of NGS analysis is often to look and characterize the nucleotide variations or mutations in the sequenced genome.

 Why performing NGS analysis is important?